Jossy-dev/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 11 is a script that converts a number from base 2 to base 10 Task 12 is a script that prints all possible combinations of two letters, except oo Task 13 is a script that prints a number with two decimal places Task 14 is a script that converts a number from base 10 to base 16
+Task 11 is a script that converts a number from base 2 to base 10 Task 12 is a script that prints all possible combinations of two letters, except oo Task 13 is a script that prints a number with two decimal places Task 14 is a script that converts a number from base 10 to base 16 task 15 is a script that encodes and decodes text using the rot13 encryption